AgonConsole8/agon-docs/docs/vdp/System-Commands.md

 ## `VDU 23, 0, &96, <flags>, <bufferId>;`: Set an affine transform matrix §§§§§§

 As of the time of writing, this command is experimental and subject to change.
-It features in the Console8 VDP 2.9.0 test release.
+To enable it you must turn on the affine transform feature flag, using the `VDU 23, 0, &F8, 1; 1;` command.

 This command tells the graphics system to use an affine transform matrix held within the given buffer for subsequent drawing commands.
 This allows for the transformation of graphics when they are drawn in a variety of ways, including scaling, rotation, and translation.